-- a) All the assets and liabilities of the selling company may not be taken over. - b) Less than 90% of the selling company's shareholders may become shareholders in the purchasing company.

-Consideration payable to shareholders of selling company may be in the form of shares or cash or in any other form agreed upon.
+- a) All the assets and liabilities of the selling company may not be taken over. - b) Less than 90% of the selling company's shareholders may become shareholders in the purchasingcompany.Consideration payable to shareholders of selling company may be in the form of shares or cash or in any other form agreed upon. - c) Selling company's business may or may not be carried on in future.